uwctri/Recalculate/README.md

 ## Todo

-* Is this really as fast as we can go?
-* Note in JS
+* Make sure we are really only looping over the requested fields
 * More testing